reflex-dev/reflex-web/case-studies/bayesline.md

 ---
 company: Bayesline
-description: "How Bayesline builds 4x faster using Reflex instead of Plotly Dash"
+description: "How Bayesline built a production grade web app in pure Python with 50% less code using Reflex instead of Plotly Dash"
 domain: "https://bayesline.com/"
 founded: "New York, 2024"
 investors: "Y Combinator"